kyverno/website/content/en/docs/Writing policies/variables.md

     # if the user redeclares a variable with the same name it should be re-assigned
     - name: foodata
       variable:
-        # value defines the value that the variable must have, it may contain jmespath variables or any yaml object that can be represented as a json object
+        # value defines the value that the variable must have, it may contain jmespath variables or any yaml object that can be represented as a json object.
+        # value, default, and jmespath are optional but either value or jmespath must be defined.
         value: "foo"
 ```